scipy/scipy/doc/source/tutorial/ndimage.rst

 -----------

 Derivative filters can be constructed in several ways.
-The function {gaussian_filter1d} described in section :ref:`ndimage-filter-functions-smoothing` can be used to calculate derivatives along a given axis using the *order* parameter.
+The function :func:`gaussian_filter1d` described in section :ref:`ndimage-filter-functions-smoothing` can be used to calculate derivatives along a given axis using the *order* parameter.
 Other derivative filters are the Prewitt and Sobel filters:

-    The :func:`prewitt` function calculates a derivative along the given axis.
+    The :obj:`prewitt` function calculates a derivative along the given axis.

-    The :func:`sobel` function calculates a derivative along the given axis.
+    The :obj:`sobel` function calculates a derivative along the given axis.